Residential Care or Nursing Care: What’s The Difference?

 What is the Best Type of Care Home For Me?

-Due to there being different types of care homes around Scotland and the UK, not all care homes provide the same services and facilities therefore its important to consider every aspect of your lifestyle and care within a care home before making you final choice.
+Not all care homes provide the same services and facilities, therefore its important to consider every aspect of your lifestyle and care within a care home before making you final choice.

 If you’re looking specifically for shared living accommodation where you can socialise and receive support as and when you may need it alongside enjoying on site activities, a residential care home would be ideal to suiting all your needs.
 However, if you or a loved one requires slightly higher levels of personalised care and medical support a registered nurse, then a nursing home will be the one that will be best suited compared to residential homes.